About the Founder

 Background- Dan Himes

 I received my Ph.D. in Physics from UVA in 1992, the era of the 40-year-old post-docs.
-Fortunately, I discovered a hidden talent.
+Fortunately, I had discovered a hidden talent.

 The summer after I graduated I stayed on as a Visiting Assistant Professor.